Sweden's election explained: will migrant influx see Swedes swing to the far right?

 “But it seems like this era is going to end now.
 We have become more a country like everyone else.
 It’s a bastion of social democracy now maybe going to rubble.
 Something big is going on here.”

-The main beneficiary of the centre-left’s slump is likely to be the far right Sweden Democrats, who some surveys have predicted will pick up 28.5% of the vote, more than double its performance four years ago before the peak of Europe’s refugee crisis.
+The main beneficiary of the centre-left’s slump has so far been the far right Sweden Democrats, who some surveys have predicted will pick up 28.5% of the vote, more than double its performance four years ago before the peak of Europe’s refugee crisis.

 Why is Sweden set to back the far right more than ever before?